MindscapeHQ/raygun4wordpress/readme.txt

 If you enable this feature the currently logged in user's email address will be transmitted along with each message.
 This will be visible in the Raygun dashboard.
 If they have associated a Gravatar with that address, you will see their picture.
 If this feature is not enabled, a random ID will be assigned to each user.
 Either way, you can view a count of the affected users for each error.

 == Changelog  ==

+= 1.1.1.0 =

+* WordPress version tracking enabled

+* Updated Raygun4PHP.
+There were two bugs in 1.1 with nested request data and user tracking, updating is recommended.

 = 1.1.0.0 =